zliu/terraform/tutorials/install_redhat_openshift.md

    {: screen}

 3. Note the **master_hostname** and **master_public_ip** that was assigned to your master node.
-   To show all your resources with the assigned host names and IPs, run `terraform show`.
+   To show all your resources with the assigned host names and IP addresses, run `terraform show`.
    {: tip}

 4. Add the master node as a host to the `/etc/hosts` file.